Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Related work

 The recent work~\cite{chaubard2025scaling} addresses the memory bottleneck in large RNN training by replacing backpropagation through time (BPTT) with Central-Difference Random Gradient Estimation (CD-RGE).
 Their method approximates gradients via forward-pass perturbations, eliminating intermediate activation storage and reducing VRAM requirements, thereby enabling billion-parameter RNN training on single GPUs.
 While effective for homogeneous RNNs achieving up to 19$\times$ faster convergence than BPTT, their approach requires hundreds of perturbation steps per update, incurring prohibitive computational overhead for systems with slow physical components.
 Furthermore, CD-RGE treats the entire model as a black box, making it difficult to propagate the gradient to upstream layers.

 \paragraph{Discussion} In summary, while recent advances in ZO have improved memory efficiency and scalability for fine-tuning LLMs, critical gaps persist for the end-to-end training of hybrid architectures containing non-differentiable layers.
 Variance-reduced methods like~\cite{liu2018zeroth} suffer from prohibitive $O(d)$ query complexity in high dimensions.
 Meanwhile, memory-efficient optimizers such as MeZO~\cite{malladi2023fine} and LOZO~\cite{chen2024enhancing} rely on pre-trained initializations and lack mechanisms for localized gradient propagation through individual black-box modules.
 Although LOZO exploits low-rank structures for memory reduction, its monolithic gradient estimator cannot backpropagate signals upstream of non-differentiable components.
-Similarly, CD-RGE~\cite{chaubard2025scaling} incurs excessive computational overhead for physical systems and treats the entire model as a single black box.
-Our work bridges these gaps by introducing a dynamic low-rank surrogate framework that enables efficient, layer-wise gradient approximation.
+Similarly, CD-RGE~\cite{chaubard2025scaling} incurs excessive computational overhead for physical systems and treats the entire model as a single black box. \rewch{Such full-model ZO optimization approaches, while valuable in their specific contexts, would be prohibitively inefficient for our hybrid problem.
+This is because they would apply costly query-based gradient estimation to all parameters (including the vast majority in differentiable digital layers), thereby negating the significant efficiency benefits of traditional backpropagation for those differentiable parts of the network.} Our work bridges these gaps by introducing a dynamic low-rank surrogate framework that enables efficient, layer-wise gradient approximation.
 By emulating non-differentiable layers with lightweight linear surrogates after each forward pass, we achieve localized gradient propagation to upstream layers; online retraining capability without pre-training dependencies; and rank-constrained efficiency that avoids $O(d)$ sampling.
 This approach uniquely supports the end-to-end optimization of systems integrating physical components while scaling to hundreds of millions of parameters, which is a key advantage over existing ZO methods.